-The ancients knew a thing or two about prayer!
+The ancients knew a thing or two about prayer.
 They had been with Jesus and they’d seen him often pray at different times in the day.
-The psalms were his prayer book – he often quoted from them – and they really express everything that life can throw at us.
+The Psalms were his prayer book – he often quoted from them – and they really express everything life can throw at us.

 Step 3 – Work out a realistic route for praying

 So as we begin to think about working out realistic waymarks along our way to becoming more prayerful.
-We need to aim for balanced goals, what occupational therapists call an 'achievable challenges'.
-Our chief prayer agent recently learned to jog by taking the ‘couch to 5k’ programme.
-This starts of with a very modest one minute jog followed by a minute of walking (repeated), yet in just 6 weeks she found myself running 5k, hardly noticing the gradual increase in effort as her body adjusted to the challenge.
+We need to aim for balanced goals, or what occupational therapists call 'achievable challenges'.
+Our founder Michelle recently learned to jog by taking the ‘Couch to 5k’ programme.
+This starts off with a very modest one-minute jog followed by a minute of walking (repeated), yet in just six weeks she found herself running 5k, hardly noticing the gradual increase in effort as her body adjusted to the challenge.

 Think about making a very small goal for this week.
 It might help you to share this with another person.
-Or you could share it on the Facebook page for Discovering Prayer, so that others who take part can pray with and for you.
+Or you could share it on Discovering Prayer's Facebook page, so others taking part can pray with and for you.

 Step 4 – Create your own place for prayer

-One of the first books our chief prayer agent read about prayer taught her to make a special place for prayer and to return to it.
+One of the first books Michelle read about prayer taught her to make a special place for prayer and to return to it.
 This is the same concept as keeping churches, chapels and cathedrals as special places of prayer.
-When we enter into them, they somehow immediately evoke for us a sense of God’s presence.
-Some people we know choose their prayer place as their bedroom, as a private space where they won’t be disturbed.
+When we enter, they somehow immediately evoke for us a sense of God’s presence.
+Some people we know choose their bedroom, as a private space where they won’t be disturbed.
 Others have a special chair for prayer, or keep a prayer board of people to pray for.
-Christine Sine’s book “Godspace” has lots of suggestions for making a place for prayer.
+Christine Sine’s book Godspace has lots of suggestions for making a place for prayer.

 Step 5 – Experience different types of prayer

 The experience of prayer can vary widely for each person and from year to year or even day to day.
 We can have times when prayer seems to flow.
 It can feel effortless and God seems close.
 At other times we can feel very much alone and full of doubts.
 All this is part of prayer.
-One of the nuns that is contributing to Discovering Prayer says that even when we have times of prayer that seem dry, in which nothing seems to ‘happen’, even then, at a deeper level our soul is communing with God and being slowly transformed.
-It is not a question of what prayer ‘feels’ like, but more a sense of growing in trust and faith.
+One of the nuns who contributes to Discovering Prayer says that even when we have times of prayer that seem dry, in which nothing seems to ‘happen’, even then, at a deeper level our soul is communing with God and being slowly transformed.
+It's not a question of what prayer ‘feels’ like, but more a sense of growing in trust and faith.

 It can help to have a trusted friend to pray with and to talk to openly about prayer.
 This might be a church leader or minister, or a spiritual director.
-It is good to explore our experience of prayer with another person, and to learn from those a little further along the road than ourselves.
-Often they will help us to discover where God is in our lives.
+It is good to explore our experience of prayer with another person, and to learn from those a little further along the road.
+Often they can help us discover where God is in our lives.

 It can also help to have a bit of a prayer boost by going on retreat.
-This is a period when we withdraw from our normal routines and set time aside for thinking and praying about God.
+This is a period when we withdraw from our normal routines and set time aside for thinking about God and praying.
 People who need more silence may find a retreat house a more natural place for retreat, and convents and monasteries usually have rooms for guests.
-You can slot into the routine of a praying community, and still have lots time alone to reflect.
+You can slot into the routine of a praying community, and still have lots of time alone to reflect.
 Alternatively, although many people might not think of big Christian festivals as places of retreat, gatherings like Greenbelt and Spring Harvest can be great times to withdraw from routines and set time aside.